libSDL2pp/libSDL2pp/README.md

 with specific types of objects and, in some cases, additional convenience methods.
 These classes support:

-- RAII-style initialization and destruction
+* RAII-style initialization and destruction, automatic resource lifetime control (you no longer need to care of manually freeing your stuff)
-- Total error checking: exceptions are thrown if any SDL function fails.
+* Total error checking: exceptions are thrown if any SDL function fails.
-  Exception itself allows retrieval of SDL error string
+  Exception itself allows retrieval of SDL error string (you no longer need to manually check return code after each function call)
+* Method overloading, default arguments, method chaining allow shorter and cleaner code
-- C++11 move semantics support, which allow you to store SDL objects in containers and pass/return them by value with no overhead
+* C++11 move semantics support, which allow you to store SDL objects in containers and pass/return them by value without noticeable overhead

-Set of functional exensions above SDL2 is also available:
+Set of functional extensions above SDL2 is also available:

 * RWops adapters for C++ containers and streams
 * Optional object to safely handle values which may not be present, (for which SDL2 usually uses NULL pointers)
+* Number of additional methods and operator support for Point and Rect

 ## Building ##